drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 button-press, or other response was required of the participant.

 To forestall boredom, listeners were shown cartoons during presentation of the auditory stimuli.
-The cartoons were episodes of Shaun the Sheep (6-7 minutes in duration) edited to remove the opening and closing credits, and presented without audio or subtitles (the cartoon does not normally include any dialog, so the plots are easy to follow without subtitles or sound).
+The cartoons were episodes of *Shaun the Sheep* [@ShaunTheSheep] (6-7 minutes in duration) edited to remove the opening and closing credits, and presented without audio or subtitles (the cartoon does not normally include any dialog, so the plots are easy to follow without subtitles or sound).
 Cartoon episode order was randomized for each participant.
 Auditory stimulus blocks were timed to correspond to the duration of the cartoons.
 Listeners were given the chance to take breaks between each block, and encouraged to sit still during each block to reduce motion artifacts in the EEG recording.

 ## Data acquisition